Are Student Loans Tax Deductible?

 A 529 college savings plan is a tax advantaged plan that allows you to save for qualified education expenses — like tuition, lab fees, and text books — for yourself or your children.
 You can contribute up to $15,000 per year without triggering gift taxes, and other family members can contribute to the fund, as well.

 Savings can be invested and grow tax free inside the account.
-And while the Federal government doesn’t offer any tax deductions, some states will tax benefits like deductions from state income tax.
+And while the federal government doesn’t offer any tax deductions, some states will provide tax benefits like deductions from state income tax.
 Withdrawals must be used to cover qualified expenses, otherwise you will face income taxes and a 10% penalty.

 American Opportunity Tax Credit